francescoraves483/LaMP_LaTe/README.md

 Additional targets are also defined; in particular:
 - `compilePCdebug`, to compile for the current platform, with `gcc` and the flag `-g` to generate debug informations, to be used with `gdb`.
+- `compilePCfull`, to compile an "extended" version of LaTe supporting also the **AMQP 1.0** protocol (option `-a`), thanks to the Qpid Proton library.
+In order to use this target and compile LaTe with the AMQP 1.0 support, you need to install Qpid Proton C first (it can be downloaded [here](https://qpid.apache.org/releases/qpid-proton-0.31.0/).
+To install it, after extracting the `.tar.gz` archive, you can refer to the instructions contained in the `INSTALL.md` file.
+Tested with versions [0.30.0](https://qpid.apache.org/releases/qpid-proton-0.30.0/) and 0.31.0.).
+- `compilePCfulldebug`, as `compilePCfull`, but adding the `-g` flag to generate debug informations, to be used with `gdb`.
 - `compileAPU`, as we also used **LaTe** to perform wireless latency measurements on [PC Engines APU1D embedded boards](https://pcengines.ch/apu1d.htm), running [OpenWrt](https://github.com/francescoraves483/OpenWrt-V2X), we defined an additional target to cross-compile LaTe for the boards.
 This command should work when targeting any **x86_64** embedded board running **OpenWrt**, after the toolchain has been properly set up (tested with OpenWrt 18.06.1).
 If you want to cross-compile LaTe for other Linux-based platforms, you will need to change the value of **CC_EMBEDDED** inside the Makefile with the compiler you need to use.
 - `compileAPUdebug`, as before, but with the `-g` flag to generate debug informations for `gdb`.